-The Manufactured Foods Section food safety inspectors, known as processing specialists, conduct random, unannounced inspections of food manufacturing facilities in the State of Georgia, such as processing plants, wholesale bakeries, bottled water and drink processors.
+The function of this regulatory program is to protect consumers' health by ensuring that food in Georgia is prepared in a clean environment and honestly presented.
+The Manufactured Foods Section food safety inspectors, known as processing specialists, conduct random, unannounced inspections of food manufacturing facilities and warehouse distribution facilities in the State of Georgia, such as processing plants, wholesale bakeries, bottled water and drink processors.
 (Facilities that process meat and poultry products are regulated by the GDA Meat Inspection Section and the USDA Food Safety Inspection Service.)
-The inspectors collect food and water samples during inspections and investigations, and they review sanitation practices and product labels.
-All processing specialists must complete advanced training to ensure they can effectively inspect the various specialized processing operations they encounter in the field.
-The regulatory functions of this program are: To ensure consumers' health is protected, to provide food that is safe and unadulterated, and to ensure food in Georgia is prepared in a clean environment and honestly presented.
+The inspectors collect food and water samples during inspections, and they review sanitation practices and product labels.
+All processing specialists must complete advanced training in various specialized processing operations.

 Manufacturing (or processing) facilities and food warehouses are regulated by the Manufactured Food Section within the Department's Food Safety Division.
 The regulations for the State of Georgia have been adopted from the Food, Drug and Cosmetic Act as well as several portions of the Code of Federal Regulations, Title 21.
 The Georgia Food Act requires anyone who intends to operate a food sales establishment in the State of Georgia to obtain a license from the GDA.